 Check with the Department of Environmental Quality (DEQ).
 Some business activities require you to contact DEQ.

 Determine whether you comply with the Americans with Disabilities Act (ADA).

 Many businesses are subject to this federal law which prohibits discrimination against disabled persons.

 8. Meet ongoing registration requirements

 Businesses registered with the Secretary of State Corporation

-Division must file annual reports and renew their registration information.
+Division must file annual reports and renew registration information.